tecla5/easy-graphql-auth/packages/jquery-app/Readme.md

 ## Build

-Project needs to be compiled using Babel`
+Project needs to be compiled using Babel

 `$ npm run build`

+## Start server

+Ensure you have built a `dist/app.js` which is used by the HTML file.

+Start development server: `$ npm run dev`

-## Run file server
+## Alternative: Run file server

 Start a [local HTTP file server](https://www.npmjs.com/package/local-web-server)